Projector buying guide: How to buy the ideal unit for a home cinema

 Designed to placed further from the screen, long throw projectors can project massive images that are perfect for larger spaces.
 Some even allow you to project from up to 15 m away from a wall or screen.

-This might sound complex but isn’t.
+This might sound complex but isn’t but it’s an important part of any projector buying guide.
 However, it’s one of the biggest reasons why many end up purchasing the wrong projector.

 The throw ratio is how far back the lens has to be from the screen for the image to fill the screen.

 The best example of throw ratio is to place a projector on a table facing a white wall.
 If you push the table towards the wall, the image shrinks.
 Pull the projector away and the picture grows.